Measurements conspire nonlocally to restructure critical quantum states: Avoiding postselection

-A barrier to experimental studies of the effect of measurement on quantum systems is that signatures are only to be found in physical quantities conditioned on the measurement outcomes.
-In this section we discuss this `postselection problem'.
-To understand the origin of the postselection problem, let us consider the scenario where a quantum state $\ket{\psi_m}$ is prepared by a sequence of $N_m$ measurements.
-Given $\ket{\psi_m}$ we then try to characterize its structure by estimating the expectation value of an observable $\hat O$.
-To do this, we have to measure $\hat O$, and in a given run of the experiment we can only obtain one result.
-If the quantum fluctuations of $\hat O$ are large, this result will not be representative of the desired expectation value, and we will have to repeat the experiment a number of times.
-However, this is very resource intensive: the probability that we successfully prepare $\ket{\psi_m}$ again is exponentially small in $N_m$.
-In Sec.~\ref{sec:coarse} we discuss how spatial averages can be leveraged to reduce the resources required to observe a transition.
-Following this, in Sec.~\ref{sec:hybrid} we show how the post-selection problem can be resolved by taking advantage of parallel classical simulations.
+A barrier to experimental studies of the effects of measurements on quantum systems is that signatures are only to be found in physical quantities conditioned on the measurement outcomes.
+In this section we discuss this `postselection problem' \cite{skinner2019measurement,li2019measurement,gullans2020scalable}.
+To understand the origin of the postselection problem, let us consider the scenario where a quantum state $\ket{\psi_m}$ is prepared by a sequence of $M$ measurements.
+Given $\ket{\psi_m}$ we then try to characterize its structure by estimating the expectation value of a `probe' observable.
+To do this, we have to measure the probe observable, and in a given run of the experiment we can only obtain one result (i.e., one of its eigenvalues).
+Determining the expectation value of the probe observable in $\ket{\psi_m}$ requires us to repeat the experiment, but this is very resource intensive: the probability that we successfully prepare $\ket{\psi_m}$ again is exponentially small in $M$, and so for large $M$ we are unlikely to ever prepare $\ket{\psi_m}$ again.
+In this section we show that the effects of measurements can nevertheless be observed when one has access to an appropriate simulation on a classical computer.